Lee Jae-wook: Education

-Lee Jae-wook attends Chung-Ang University, majoring in Department of Theater and Film.
+Lee Jae-wook attends Chung-Ang University's Programme of Theater and Film.
 As of January 2023, he is taking a leave of absence.

 Career

 2018: Career beginnings

 In December 2018, Lee started his acting career as a supporting character in the hit tvN television series Memories of the Alhambra as a hacker-programmer, starring Hyun Bin, whose agency VAST Entertainment recruited him immediately.
-In 2020, his photoshoot for the magazine "THE MASTERPIECE'" alongside actress Park Lee-hyun and fellow labelmate went viral.
+In 2020, his photoshoot for the magazine The Masterpiece alongside actress Park Lee-hyun and fellow labelmate went viral.
 It was taken in the summer of 2018, before his official acting debut.